paldhous/NICAR/2016/md_raw/gephi.md

 ![](./img/gephi_16.jpg)

-This will draw edges between Senators only if they voted the same way in at least two-thirds of the votes in 2013.
+This will draw edges between Senators only if they voted the same way in at least two-thirds of the votes in 2015.
 Hit `Filter`, and watch many of the edges disappear.
 Switch to the `Data Laboratory` view, and see how the `Edges` table has also changed.
 Now return to the `Overview`, `Run` the layout algorithm again, and the graph should change to look something like this:

 ![](./img/gephi_17.jpg)

-Now the network is organized into two clusters, which are linked through only a single Senator.
-These are presumably Democrats and Republicans, which we can confirm by coloring the nodes by party in the `Partition` tab at top left:
+Now the network is organized into two clusters, which are linked through only a single edge.
+These clusters are presumably Democrats and Republicans, which we can confirm by coloring the nodes by party using the `Appearance` panel at top left:

 ![](./img/gephi_18.jpg)

-To customize the colors, click on each square in the `Partition` tab, then `Shift-Ctrl` and click to call up the color selector:
+To customize the colors, click on each square in the `Partition` tab, then right-click to call up the color selector:

 ![](./img/gephi_19.jpg)